-- What is a PCP? - When you become a member of Elderplan for Medicaid Beneficiaries (HMO D-SNP), you must choose a plan provider to be your PCP.
-Your PCP is a provider who meets state requirements and is trained to give you basic medical care.
-As we explain below, you will get your routine or basic care from your PCP. - What types of providers may act as a PCP? - You may select from several types of providers as a PCP.
-These include, for example, internists and family practitioners, who have agreed to service our members in primary care provider role.
+• What is a PCP?

+When you become a member of Elderplan Assist (IE-SNP), you may choose a PCP.
+Your PCP is a network provider who meets state requirements and is trained to give you basic medical care.
+As we explain below, you will get your routine or basic care from your PCP.

-- The role of a PCP in your plan. - Your primary care provider will provide you with most of your routine and preventative health care services. - What is the role of the PCP in coordinating covered services? - o It is also the role of the PCP to help coordinate additional healthcare and services you may need such as specialist consultations, laboratory and diagnostics tests.
+- What types of providers may act as a PCP?
+You may select from among several types of providers as a PCP.
+These include, for example, internists and family practitioners, who have agreed to service our members in primary care provider role. - The role of a PCP.
+Your primary care provider will provide you with most of your routine and preventative health care services. - What is the role of the PCP in coordinating covered services?
+It is also the role of the PCP to help coordinate the additional healthcare and services you may need such as specialist consultations, laboratory and diagnostics tests.
 "Coordinating" your services include checking or consulting with other plan providers about your care and how it is going.
 Since your PCP will provide and coordinate your medical care, you should have all of your past medical records sent to your PCP's office.
-Your primary care provider maintains your complete medical record, which includes all your medical and surgical history, current and past problems, medications and documentation of services you have received from other healthcare providers. - What is the role of the PCP in making decisions about or obtaining prior authorization, if applicable? - In some cases, your PCP will need to get prior authorization (prior approval) from us for certain types of covered services or supplies.
+Your primary care provider maintains your complete medical record, which includes all your medical and surgical history, current and past problems, medications and documentation of services you have received from other healthcare providers.

+• What is the role of the PCP in making decisions about or obtaining prior authorization (PA), if applicable?
+In some cases, your PCP will need to get prior authorization (prior approval) from us for certain types of covered services or supplies.